 Day Two Sea To Sea Day two takes you the 20 miles to Penrith where WAYFARERS INDEPENDENT HOSTEL is set up to welcome C2C cyclists, with secure bike storage and bike repair facilities.
 If you are cycling with a group GREENGILL BARN is only 6 miles away and is on the Wiggo’s Loop of the C2C.
 The award winning NEW ING LODGE is 9 miles of the coast to coast cycle route at Shap.

 Day Three is 22 stunning miles through to the “Roof of England” up into the North Pennines AONB.
-After this hard day of cycling the wonderfully isolated HAGGS BANK BUNKHOUSE & CAMPING, right on the C2C route, will provide a comfortable bunk and safe cycle storage, whilst ALSTON YOUTH HOSTEL on the C2C route at Alston has private rooms and MILL COTTAGE BUNKHOUSE on the route at Nenthead sleeps up to six in its cosy bunk room as is a short walk from the Miners Arms for evening meals.
+After this hard day of cycling the wonderfully isolated HAGGS BANK BUNKHOUSE & CAMPING, right on the C2C route, will provide a comfortable bunk and safe cycle storage, whilst ALSTON YOUTH HOSTEL on the C2C route at Alston has private rooms.
 If you fancy going little further from the C2C route try NINEBANKS Youth Hostel (approx 7 miles) or ALLENDALE BUNKHOUSE (approx 10 miles).